 My 3 Days Sputum Collection: March 11-13, 2015

 We entered the building by batch, a staff guided us to the side entrance.
-We use separate elevator from other patients who are having medical exam, it went up directly to the rooftop where sputum collection happens.
+We use the separate elevator from other patients who are having a medical exam, it went up directly to the rooftop where sputum collection happens.

 On the 3rd day, after sputum collection, a staff gave me a schedule for Doctor’s evaluation.
 It usually takes place one week from the last day of your sputum collection.